abatima/Snake_Game/README.md

 # Snake Game 🐍

-A modernized, object-oriented implementation of the classic Snake arcade game using Python and Turtle.
+A polished, object-oriented implementation of the classic Snake arcade game using Python and Turtle.
 Featuring high-score persistence, improved collision physics, and a modular architecture that separates snake behavior, food mechanics, and UI management.

 ## 🎮 Features